efjimm/Cellulator/README.md

     - `'1: ' # A0`
     - `A0 # B0`

-### Builtin Functions
+### Builtins

-Builtin functions perform specific operations on a number of arguments.
-Builtins are used in the format `@builtin_name(argument_1, argument_2, argument_3, ...)`.
-Different builtins take and return different types and numbers of arguments.
+There are two types of builtins: functions and constants.
+Builtin functions are used in the format `@builtin_name(argument_1, argument_2, argument_3, ...)`.
+Different builtin functions take and return different types and numbers of arguments.
+Builtin constants are used in the format `@builtin_name`.

-The following builtins take an arbitrary number of arguments and coerce them to numbers.
+The following builtin functions take an arbitrary number of arguments and coerce them to numbers.
 They may also take ranges as arguments.

 - `@sum` Returns the sum of its arguments
 - `@prod` Returns the product of its arguments
 - `@avg` Returns the average of its arguments.
 - `@min` Returns the smallest argument.
 - `@max` Returns the largest argument.
+- `@count` Returns the count of number variables.
+- `@countAll` Returns the count of any type of variable.

+The following builtin functions take one argument and coerce it to a number:

+- `@sqrt` Returns the square root of the given number.
+- `@round` Rounds the given number to the nearest integer.
+If two integers are equally close, rounds away from zero.
+- `@floor` Returns the largest integral value not greater than the given number.
+- `@ceil` Returns the smallest integral value not less than the given number.
+- `@log(base, x)` Returns the logarithm of x for the provided base.

 The following builtins take one argument and coerce it to a string.
 They may *not* take a range as an argument.

 - `@upper` Returns the ASCII uppercase version of its argument as a string.
 - `@lower` Returns the ASCII lowercase version of its argument as a string.
+- `@len` Returns the number of grapheme clusters in the given string.

+The following builtins are constants and do not take any arguments or parentheses:

+- `@pi` Archimede's constant (n).
+- `@e` Euler's number (e).

+The following builtins take a single range as an argument:

+- `@width` Returns the width of the given range.
+- `@height` Returns the heigh of the given range.

 ## Keybinds